∼ applications for the 2022 edition will be possible in autumn ∼

 EUPRERA (European Public Relations Education and Research Association) has run the Master Thesis Award competition since 1995.
-EUPRERA, PRCA (Public Relations and Communications Association) and ICCO (International Communications Consultancy Organisation) together want to honour and reward masters theses (MSc, MA and MPhil) that make a significant professional/practical or academic contribution to the field of public relations in Europe.
+EUPRERA wants to honour and reward master theses (MSc, MA and MPhil) in any language that make a significant professional/practical or academic contribution to the field of public relations in Europe.

 The award is a celebration of PR academia and of the role performed by European Higher Education Institutions in the evolution of knowledge of this field.

 There are up to two categories of thesis awarded each year.
 The winner of each category will receive a certificate and they will also be invited to present their thesis at the EUPRERA Annual Congress, the main gathering for public relations scholars in Europe.
-Travel expenses and accommodation will be paid (up to € 500 for each winner).
-The supervisors of the winning theses will receive an “Honours Diploma”.
-Winners, supervisors and their universities will be featured on the EUPRERA website for one year, linked directly to the university’s website.
+Travel expenses and accommodation will be paid (up to € 350 for each winner).

 Shortlisted applicants, their supervisors and their universities will be featured on the website during the pre-announcement period.
 All nominees will receive a “Merit Diploma”.